-The essence of this reading is indeed clear - never mind how many times, you are forgiven by God in Christ, forgiven with a love and grace that knows no bounds, forgiven beyond your wildest dreams.
+The essence of this reading is indeed clear - you are forgiven by God in Christ, forgiven with a love and grace that knows no bounds, forgiven beyond your wildest dreams.
 The implication is as simple and as clear: forgive others, as he has forgiven you.